snakeUni/mut/README.md

 # mut

-A tiny state management library based on Immer and useMutableSource
+A tiny state management library based on Immer and useMutableSource or useSubscribe

 ## Usage